refresh-bio/kmer-db/README.md

 * `database` (output) - file with generated k-mer database.
 * `-k <kmer-length>` - length of k-mers (default: 18); ignored when `-from-kmers` or `-from-minhash` switch is specified.
 * `-f <fraction>` - fraction of all k-mers to be accepted by the minhash filter during database construction (default: 1); ignored when `-from-minhash` switch is present.
-* `-multisample-fasta` - each sequence in a genome FASTA file is treated as a separate sample.
+* `-multisample-fasta` - each sequence in a genome FASTA file is treated as a separate sample,
+* `-extend` - extend the existing database with new samples.

 ## 2.2.
 Counting common k-mers